 - 12. Defendants sell a telemarketing service that delivers prerecorded voice messages through telephone calls.
 This service is known as "voice broadcasting" or "robocalling." - 13.
-Since at least 2007, Defendants have sold their telemarketing services, including their voice broadcasting service, to numerous entities that purport to sell extended automobile warranties to consumers throughout the United States. - 14.
-Through their robocalling campaigns, Defendants have caused tens of millions of consumers to receive deceptive telemarketing solicitations in blatant violation of the TSR, including the National Do Not Call Registry, and the FTC Act.
+Since at least 2007, Defendants have sold their telemarketing services, including their voice broadcasting service, to numerous clients that purport to sell extended automobile warranties over the telephone ("warranty telemarketers") to consumers throughout the United States. - 14.
+Through their robocalling campaigns conducted on behalf of several warranty telemarketers, Defendants have caused tens of millions of consumers to receive deceptive telemarketing solicitations in blatant violation of the TSR, including the National Do Not Call Registry, and the FTC Act.
 Defendants' illegal telephone calls have generated tens of thousands of complaints from consumers, businesses, government entities, and emergency management call centers.